Chapter 18: The Creativity of Nothingness

 Where did she get this headache?
 All she remembered was..

 She was in a floating... island, shaped like a teardrop of stone and soil.
 She dared not to look over the edge.
-She'd hate herself forever if she so much uttered a scream.
+She would probably bury herself under the ground forever if she let herself utter a scream.
+There was no way she would show them that they succeeded in scaring her.
+That would give them more ammo, and that would be quite unhelpful.
 She refrained herself from throwing up.
 With her body planted firmly on the ground, she looked around once more.

 It turned out that she was in a large dungeon-like cell, though she didn't know how it was a dungeon when she was on a floating island.
 On her little island was a solid-looking mattress, plain and white, a single pillow on top.
 There was nothing more but a small green tile, lined with gold, right somewhere near the center.
 Thalia didn't know what the heck it was for, and she wasn't going to want to know anytime soon.

 The customary iron bars walled in on the island a few yards away, the gaps too narrow for her to squeeze through; moreover, she wasn't even sure if she could cross the wide abyss before her.
 Through those bars—she squinted to see from so far; she refused to move from where she was—were a bunch of other prison cells.

 Each looked different from the other.
 One was similar to hers: a small island, but this time, it was surrounded with water, and then the bars.
 Another looked just like a huge chunk of land that she needed a double take to recognize it.
 A few had mini zoos in them, the cages full of the same animal in one prison cell, then a different on another; some cells had various animals.
 There was also this one cell—it was rather nice—one with a flower garden in it.
 But the occupant looked as if he'd prefer to stay in his small patch of grass than push through the tall flowering plants that were guarding the cell door.